AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 ### Create a New Example

-1. Name this project "MyFirstType", and this time name the starting class "Runner".
+1. Name this project "MyFirstType", and this time name the starting class "Runner". _I call this_ Runner _because it has the main method which_ runs  _our program.
+I am so creative!_

 ```java
 package aetherial;